01 of 03

 Features and Secrets of Sleeping Beauty's Castle

 There's one thing you may not have known you could do at Disneyland: You can go inside Sleeping Beauty's Castle.
-The iconic castle isn't just a good backdrop for a selfie or a front for the fireworks; it's also a walk-through attraction.
-I don't just mean walking over the drawbridge and through the arch into Fantasyland.
+The iconic castle isn't just a backdrop for a selfie or a front for the fireworks; it's also a walk-through attraction.
+That doesn't mean simply walking over the drawbridge and through the arch into Fantasyland.
 There's actually a hidden attraction inside.

 Few people know that you can walk through the castle's winding passageways to see 3-D models that tell the Sleeping Beauty story.
-As you travel through the castle, you'll encounter pages from the story, beautifully illustrated.
-Each one is accompanied by a scene that illustrates it.
+As you travel through the castle, you'll encounter pages from the story.
+Each part of the tale is accompanied by a scene that illustrates it.

 The centerpiece of Disneyland has been there since the park opened, its design based Neuschwanstein Castle in Germany's Bavaria.
 In the beginning, it was very pale blue and light gray, but over the years, the palette has gradually evolved to pink and blue.
 The spires on top are covered with 22-karat gold leaf to give off just the right shine.
 For landmark anniversaries and the holidays, the castle always gets new decorations.

 On Disneyland's opening day, knights on horseback appeared in front of the castle.
-They blew their horns.
+They blew horns.
 The drawbridge lowered, and a sea of children ran through the gateway to Fantasyland for the first time.
-You can see what opening day looked like in this article from ABC television.
+You can see what opening day looked like In an article from ABC television.

 02 of 03